Jun 2026

 This is a strong no-degree or skills-based aviation path for people with technical ability.

-Energy, mining, and FIFO work can pay well because the work is often remote, physical, technical, high-demand, or schedule-intensive.
+Energy, mining, and FIFO work can pay well because the work is often remote-site, physical, technical, high-demand, or schedule-intensive.

-Read FIFO Jobs, FIFO Oil and Gas Jobs, and FIFO Jobs Without a Degree.
+Read FIFO Jobs, FIFO Oil and Gas Jobs, FIFO Mining Jobs, FIFO Jobs Without a Degree, and Entry-Level FIFO Jobs.

 Oil and gas roles can pay well, especially in field operations, drilling, pipeline work, equipment maintenance, safety, and technical roles.